Art & Design (AQA)

 Previous students who studied Art & Design went on to Foundation Art Courses and to degrees in Graphic Design, Film Making, Printing, Fashion, Textiles, 3D and 2D Art & Design.

-Component 1 – Personal Investigation and Skills Development
+Component 1 – Skills Development Workshops and Personal Investigation

-During the first three terms of this two-year linear course, you will workshop and develop your skills in observational drawing using a variety of media (e.g. graphite, biro, ink, painting, textiles and a range of printing and photography styles).
+During the first three terms of this two-year linear course, you will take part in workshops and develop your skills in observational drawing using a variety of media (e.g. graphite, biro, ink, painting, textiles, sculpture and a range of printing and photography techniques).
 If you have a preference for 3D, there is also the opportunity to explore this medium.
-You will critically analyse your work and others’.
+You will critically analyse your work and others’ to help inspire your projects.
+You will have the opportunity to take part in enriching your projects through visiting galleries and exhibitions.

-Assessment: Internally assessed and externally moderated in Jan/Feb of Year 13.
+Internally assessed and externally moderated in May/ June of Year 13.
 60% of total A Level qualification.

 From February of Year 13, you will undertake a shorter project, but this theme will be set by the examination board.